 You know how things go during the summer – beach and pool lounging, hanging out on the porch with your sister into the wee hours of the night, eating all the chips and dips, drinking all the strawberry pom mojitos, and all other things that you are supposed to do during these lazy summer days … until the moment you start to feel like you overdid it, and then suddenly you start to freak out and go back to your healthy-eating-ways for daaaays.

-Fortunately, healthier and wiser choices are like second nature to me because I’ve conditioned myself to reach for the better stuff almost always – summer nights are an exception 😉 – and my friends over at STAR have definitely helped me out in that department.
+Fortunately, healthier and wiser choices are like second nature to me because I’ve conditioned myself to reach for the better stuff almost always – summer nights are an exception.

-However, even when we start to make better choices and eat better, we still need food that tastes good, and STAR’s Extra Virgin Olive Oil knows all about enhancing those flavors and making all our food taste DANG good.
+However, even when we start to make better choices and eat better, we still need food that tastes good, and healthy restaurant-copycat recipes are all about enhancing those flavors and making all our food taste DANG good.

 And let’s be real.
 Cauliflower without pumped up flavor?
 PASS!